Information about Busulfan

-Busulfan is used in the treatment of blood cancer
+Busulfan is used in the treatment of blood cancer.
+It is used in combination with other cancer medicine during hematopoietic progenitor cell transplantation (HPCT).

-Busulfan works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Busulfan is an anti-cancer medication.
+It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 - Seek immediate medical attention if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches) as busulfan can lower the ability of your blood to clot and body to fight infections.